 1. Find an MS-friendly Walmart store.
 Yes, there are tons of other places where you can buy money orders with a PIN-enabled Visa gift card, but Walmart is really the most convenient.
 Fees are low and money orders can be purchased in large quantities.
 When I started out, I always bought money orders in small quantities and hopped around to different stores.
-This was mainly because I (rightly) assumed it would sound suspicious if I tried to buy $2,000 worth of money orders with the payment split across four cards.
-Asking to repeat this step four more times in order to hit the $10,000 daily maximum was sure to get me banned.
+This was mainly because I (rightly) assumed it would sound suspicious if I tried to buy $2,000 worth of money orders with four cards.
+Asking to repeat this step four more times in order to hit $10,000 was sure to get me banned.

 I started off small and moved my way up.
 After establishing a friendly rapport with the cashiers and even some managers, they got used to my frequent money-order purchases and didn’t seem to mind it at all.
 So I increased my numbers until finally, when I felt comfortable, I worked my way up to $10,000 per day.
 That was after I had established that it was ok to purchase $2,000 worth of money orders with four $500 Visa gift cards.

 Recently, after my conversation with an Asset Protection Associate, things got a lot easier for me.
 For one, the Asset Protection team understood that I wasn’t doing anything illegal.
 This also seemed to reassure the cashiers that I was trustworthy.
 Additionally, the Asset Protection Associate informed me that all Walmart stores were able to do split payments for bill pay.
-It was merely a case of untrained cashiers at this location and after having a chat with the manager, I was able to begin paying my credit card bills at that location as well.
+It was merely a case of untrained cashiers at this location.
+After chatting with the manager, I was able to pay my credit card bills at that location as well.

 2. Credit Cards with High Credit Limits.
 This one is a bit easier said than done.
-A variety of factors affect your credit limit, but in my case, my tendency to keep many credit cards long-term helped me secure higher credit limits.
+A variety of factors affect your credit limit.
+In my case, my tendency to keep many credit cards long-term helped me secure higher credit limits.
 American Express, Barclays, and Citi have all automatically increased my credit card limit after months of me paying my cards off in full – often well before the statement closing date.

 Having high credit limits can help you generate way more spending in a shorter amount of time.
 There’s no need to constantly pay off your credit cards to free up the credit line for more manufactured spending.
 This is a huge time saver.